7 Best Telecom Service Providers for December 2025

 Key Catalysts

-- Portfolio streamlining and asset monetization
+- Portfolio optimization and asset monetization driving cash generation

 Risk Factors